RatherRude/Elite-Dangerous-AI-Integration/docs/freeSetup.md

 ## Using AIServer
-**WARNING: This setup is highly experimental and is potentially difficult to setup.**
+**WARNING: This setup is highly experimental and is potentially difficult to set up.**
 The AIServer can serve as a local STT or TTS service.
 It is included in the download of our software and can be found in the `aiserver` folder.
 You can run it by double-clicking the `AIServer.exe` file.